Tannaka duality and stable infinity-categories

 \section{Introduction}

-The theory of {\it tannakian categories} due to Grothendieck-Saavedra \cite{Sa}, Deligne-Milne \cite{DM}, Deligne \cite{D}, \cite{D2} says that the symmetric monoidal abelian categories of representations of a pro-algebraic group is characterized as a symmetric monoidal abelian category which satisfies some categorical conditions.
-Its characterization is interesting in its own right.
-Beside, it has many applications; notably, it allows one to obtain pro-algebraic groups from various categories, which encode the data of categories as their representations (e.g. Picard-Vessiot theory, Nori's fundamental group schemes).
+The theory of {\it Tannakian categories} from Grothendieck-Saavedra \cite{Sa}, Deligne-Milne \cite{DM}, and Deligne \cite{D}, \cite{D2} says that the symmetric monoidal abelian categories of representations of a pro-algebraic group can be characterized as a symmetric monoidal abelian category that satisfies some categorical conditions.
+This characterization is interesting in its own right.
+Grothendieck's original motivation for Tannakian categories was to construct a motivic Galois theory of Grothendieck numerical motives.
+Moreover, Tannakian theory has many applications; notably, it allows one to obtain pro-algebraic groups from various categories, which encode the data of categories as their representations (e.g. Picard-Vessiot theory, and Nori's fundamental group schemes).
 Similarly, the theory of {\it Galois categories} \cite{SGA1} by Grothendieck characterizes Cartesian symmetric monoidal categories of representations of pro-finite groups.
-Let us reformulate slightly the category of representations.
+Let us slightly reformulate the category of representations.
 If $G$ is a pro-algebraic group, then any representation of $G$ corresponds to a quasi-coherent sheaf on the classifying stack $BG$.
-Namely, the symmetric monoidal category of quasi-coherent sheaves on $BG$ may be viewed as that of representations of $G$.
-With this in mind, we can summarize the situation by saying that a tannakian theory provides a correspondence between geometric objects (e.g. $BG$) and symmetric monoidal categories which satisfy some condition.
+That is, the symmetric monoidal category of quasi-coherent sheaves on $BG$ may be viewed as that of representations of $G$.
+With this in mind, we can say that a Tannakian theory provides a correspondence between geometric objects (e.g. $BG$) and symmetric monoidal categories that satisfy some condition.

-Our main results of this paper may be best understood as tannakian results.
+The main results of this paper may be best understood as Tannakian results.
 Let us shift our interest to the world of higher category theory.
-The purpose of this paper is to establish tannakian results for {\it symmetric monoidal stable $\infty$-categories} \cite{HA} with coefficients in a field of {\it characteristic zero}.
-In a sense, stable $\infty$-categories can be considered as a correct generalization of triangulated categories in the realm of $\infty$-categories (cf. e.g. \cite{HTT}, \cite{HA}, \cite{Be}), and in the present paper our interest lies in stable $\infty$-categories.
+The purpose of this paper is to establish Tannakian results for {\it symmetric monoidal stable $\infty$-categories} \cite{HA} with coefficients in a field of {\it characteristic zero}.
+In a sense, stable $\infty$-categories can be considered a correct generalization of triangulated categories in the realm of $\infty$-categories (cf. e.g. \cite{HTT}, \cite{HA}, \cite{Be}), and we focus on stable $\infty$-categories in this paper.